-Dapagliflozin was superior to placebo in reducing the incidence of the primary composite endpoint of cardiovascular death, hospitalisation for heart failure or urgent heart failure visit (HR 0.82 [95% CI 0.73, 0.92]; p=0.0008) (Figure 5).
+Dapagliflozin was superior to placebo in reducing the incidence of the primary composite endpoint of cardiovascular death, hospitalisation for heart failure or urgent heart failure visit (HR 0.82 [95% CI 0.73, 0.92]; p=0.0008).
+The dapagliflozin and placebo event curves diverged early and the separation was maintained throughout the study (Figure 5).